 Direct taxes – higher income tax rates may increase the utility of leisure and reduce the labour supply.

-Dependents – having children may increase the utility of work
+Dependents – having children may increase the

 , and increase the labour supply.